Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

     docker run -e HOST=<HOST> -e PORT=<PORT> -e PASSWORD=<PASSWORD> abhishekcoder/sample_trading_data_model:price_producer

-#### B. Pricing data - Processing
+#### B. Pricing Data - Processing

 These dynamic pricing data will be consumed asynchronously by a Streams consumer.
-The code for streams consumer is present in '/consumer/pricing-deaggregator' folder and written using Java 21 & Spring Boot.
+The code for streams consumer is present in the '/consumer/pricing-deaggregator' folder and written using Java 21 & Spring Boot.

 The docker image for the consumer is: `abhishekcoder/sample_trading_data_model:deaggregator`

-This consumer performs following responsibilities:
+This consumer performs the following responsibilities:

-      1. Consuming the pricing data, remodeling it and disaggregating it based on the stock ticker
+      1. Consuming the pricing data, remodelling it and disaggregating it based on the stock ticker
       2. Create Timeseries compaction rules (Open, high, Close, Low) based on defined bucket size (default is 5 sec)
-      3. Pushes these pricing info to RedisTimeSeries database in the following key format --> `'price_history_ts:<STOCK_TICKER>'`
+      3. Pushes this pricing info to the RedisTimeSeries database in the following key format --> `'price_history_ts:<STOCK_TICKER>'`
       4. This also creates a price notification stream.
 This may be used by the notification engine to send pricing alerts to users.
       5. [Optional] Push the latest pricing info into a Pub-Sub channel so that the active clients/investors who have subscribed can get the latest pricing notifications

 Docker command to execute the de-aggregator:

-    `docker run -e SPRING_REDIS_HOST=<HOST> -e SPRING_REDIS_PORT=<PORT> -e SPRING_REDIS_PASSWORD=<PASSWORD> abhishekcoder/sample_trading_data_model:deaggregator`
+    `docker run -e SPRING_REDIS_HOST=<HOST> -e SPRING_REDIS_PORT=<PORT> -e SPRING_REDIS_PASSWORD=<PASSWORD> -e TEST_STOCKS=ABCBANK,ABCMOTORS abhishekcoder/sample_trading_data_model:deaggregator`

-This consumer will create Timeseries key for tracking price for a security & update the pricing info in the timeseries db whenever it arrives:
+This consumer will create a Timeseries key for tracking the price for the security & update the pricing info in the Timeseries db whenever it arrives:

     TS.CREATE price_history_ts:ABCBANK ticker ABCBANK DUPLICATE_POLICY LAST
     TS.ADD price_history_ts:ABCBANK 1352332800 635.5

-Now, since the RedisTimeSeries database contains all the pricing data for a particular security, we can write some RedisTimeSeries queries to get the pricing trend, current price, aggregation of the price overtime.
-We can also use downsampling feature to get the trend by days, weeks, months, years etc.
+Since the RedisTimeSeries database contains all the pricing data for a particular security, we can write some RedisTimeSeries queries to get the pricing trend, current price, and price aggregation over time.
+We can also use the downsampling feature to get the trend by days, weeks, months, years etc.

-#### Get latest price for a ticker
+#### Get the latest price for a ticker

     TS.GET price_history_ts:ABCBANK